-Human Resources
+Human Resources:

-IPG remains committed to increasing the employment of Kuwaiti nationals to achieve its long terms goals.
-During 2023, Nine (9) new employees were recruited, bringing the total number of staff to 166 and by the end of the year, the percentage of Kuwaitis reached 19% of the total workforce.
+IPG remains committed to increasing the employment of Kuwaitis to achieve its long terms goals.
+During 2024 Twenty-One (21) new employees were recruited, bringing the total number of staff to 170 and by the end of the year, the percentage of Kuwaitis reached 22% of the total workforce.

-Information Technology
+Information Technology: